1monalisa1/01-FinTech-Case-Study/README.md

 			* Merchant Email:  Confirmation emails that include Klarna payment information in your customer send-outs.
 			* Klarna App / Klarna.com:  Receipt images to improve clarity and reduce contact rates post-purchase
 			* Shipping Details:  Send shipping details so customers know what is happening to their package.
-			* In-app Shopping:  Configure your brand for shpping with Klarna
+			* In-app Shopping:  Configure your brand for shopping with Klarna

 * *Financial Arrangements Offered by Klarna*
 	* Pay in-full within a specified period following checkout by entering a major credit card or bank information